DETAILED ACTION

 Regarding claim 13, Modified Darowicki teaches wherein the contacting-type conductivity sensor includes a reference element having a first end and a second end (the rectilinear section 5" of the second electrode 2 constitutes a second reference resistive element having a first end and a second end, Darowicki, Figs. 1-12, see Image 1 above, para.
 [0036]), wherein the second end of the reference element is coupled to the third conductor (the second end of the second reference resistive element 5" is at substantially half-length of the second electrode 2 since the length of the second resistive element 3", 4" of the second electrode 2 exposed to the corrosive agents is equal to the length of the second reference resistive element 5" of the second electrode 2, Darowicki, Figs. 1-12, see Image 1 above, para.
 [0009], [0036]; the third conductor of the six-conductor signal cable 15 is coupled to the substantially half-length point of the second electrode 2, Darowicki, Figs. 1-12, see Image 1 above, para.
 [0036]; thus, the second end of the second reference resistive element 5" is coupled to the third conductor of the six-conductor signal cable 15).

-Regarding claim 14, Modified Darowicki teaches a fourth conductor coupling the first end of the reference element to the conductivity analyzer (a fourth conductor of the six-conductor signal cable 15 couples the first end of the second reference resistive element 5” which is another free end of the second electrode 2 to the measuring system, Darowicki, Figs. 1-12, see Image 1 above, para.
+Regarding claim 14, Modified Darowicki teaches a fourth conductor coupling the first end of the reference element to the conductivity analyzer (a fourth conductor of the six- conductor signal cable 15 couples the first end of the second reference resistive element 5" which is another free end of the second electrode 2 to the measuring system, Darowicki, Figs. 1-12, see Image 1 above, para.
 [0036]).

-The limitation “provide an indication of resistance change of the second electrode, which resistance change is indicative of corrosion of the second electrode” is interpreted as intended use and/or functional language.
+The limitation "provide an indication of resistance change of the second electrode, wherein the resistance change is indicative of corrosion of the second electrode" is interpreted as intended use and/or functional language.
 The Courts have held that the manner in which a claimed apparatus is intended to be employed does not differentiate an apparatus claim from the prior art, if the prior art apparatus teaches all of the structural limitations of the claim.
 See Ex parte Masham, 2 USPQ2d 1647 (BPAI 1987).
 A functional recitation of the claimed invention must result in a structural difference between the claimed invention and the prior art in order to patentably distinguish the claimed invention from the prior art.
 See MPEP § 2114.

 Examiner further notes that Modified Darowicki teaches that the measured resistances of the first and second electrodes 1, 2 are sent to the measuring system in the form of electrical voltages and are compared with their values measured before mounting the probe, which allowed real-time determination of change in the electrical resistance over time for each of the first and second electrodes 1, 2, and the corrosion rate can be calculated based on the change of the resistance for each electrode 1, 2 (Darowicki, Figs. 1-12, para.
-[0036]-[0041]), so the measuring system of Modified Darowicki teaches all of the structural limitations of the claim and thus is configured for and capable of performing the functional language “provide an indication of resistance change of the second electrode, which resistance change is indicative of corrosion of the second electrode.”
+[0036]-[0041]), so the measuring system of Modified Darowicki teaches all of the structural limitations of the claim and thus is configured for and capable of performing the functional language "provide an indication of resistance change of the second electrode, wherein the resistance change is indicative of corrosion of the second electrode."

 Regarding claim 16, Modified Darowicki teaches wherein the reference element is configured to be the same length as the second electrode (the length of the second resistive element 3", 4" of the second electrode 2 exposed to the corrosive agents is equal to the length of the second reference resistive element 5" of the second electrode 2, Darowicki, Figs. 1-12, see Image 1 above, para.
 [0009], [0036]; Examiner notes that the second resistive element 3", 4" reads on the claimed second electrode, and the second reference resistive element 5" reads on the claimed reference element).